 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where maucherite typically forms.
+Look in hydrothermal veins country, the host setting where maucherite typically forms.
 If you start seeing niccolite, skutterudite, calcite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as small platy crystals habit, so train your eye for that shape before scanning the outcrop.